 Saturday’s march had protestors headed down Elm Street past City Hall chanting “No Justice, No Peace,” “Black Lives Matter,” and “Hands Up Don’t Shoot,” among other refrains.
 The march and rally afterward were peaceful, with Manchester police providing traffic control to clear the road for marchers.

-Gov. Chris Sununu issued the following statement following the rally:
+Gov. Chris Sununu issued this statement following the rally:

 “This morning I called the organizers ahead of the George Floyd March in Manchester to let them know the State of New Hampshire stands with them in their calls for justice,” said Governor Chris Sununu.
 “This important conversation must continue and we must constructively work together as a nation to ensure there is change.”